sdss/datamodel/datamodel/products/md/mandala.md

 # Data Model: mandala

-This file contains the list ofMaNGADwarf galaxy (MaNDala) Sample, along with various photometric and spectroscopic results derived usingDESI imagesin three bands (grz) and MaNGA data respectively.
+This file contains the list of MaN GA D warf g ala xy (MaNDala) Sample, along with various photometric and spectroscopic results derived using DESI images in three bands (grz) and MaNGA data respectively.

 ## Contents